ElbyFross/datum-point/Plugins/THB Plugin Social/Advices/Readme.md

 Possible effect is lower crime statistic, higher economics level, moving science forward.
 Destiny of human mostly selecting by environment in childhood.

-### Modules
+## Modules
-#### Analytics - scalable coollection of scripts with integration to sheduler, that provide data monitoring.
+### Analytics - scalable coollection of scripts with integration to sheduler, that provide data monitoring.
-- AbnormallyWeakSubject - script that detect an abnormally low success of student in subject relative to success in others.
+- `AbnormallyWeakSubject` - script that detect an abnormally low success of student in subject relative to success in others.
-- SubjectClassActivity - script that detect if class has some significant less active students.
+- `SubjectClassActivity` - script that detect if class has some significant less active students.
-- AssessmentsTrend - scipt that monitor common course of student's essesments and inform about changes and abnormally peaks.
+- `AssessmentsTrend` - scipt that monitor common course of student's essesments and inform about changes and abnormally peaks.

-#### Highend algorithm
+### Highend algorithm
 1. Client react on action and place analisys to server's task shedule.
 2. Server making analisys.
 3. If server detect abnormal situation it place event handler to user's advices journal.
 4. Authorized users via client can select how to react on this event.
 5. If situation ignored server can share warning to superiors and coworkers.

-#### Protection levels
+## Protection levels
-##### I. Normal level (Base frequency of profile analisys).
+### I. Normal level
+Base frequency of profile analisys.

-##### II.
+### II.
 Low protection level.
 ###### Caused by:
 - Abnormal user's statistic.

 ###### Reaction:
 - Informate nearst authority about changes in behavior.

-##### III.
+### III.
 Middle protection level.
 ###### Caused by:
 - Behavior not has detected reasons, but not had confirmation of the problem.